Tile resurfacing prevents mould, is easy to clean and dramatically improves appearance.

 Home much does Tile Resurfacing cost?

-Your local authorised Worldwide Refinishing Systems applicator will be pleased to inspect and quote to your specific requirements.
-You won’t be disappointed!
+Your local Worldwide Refinishing Systems accredited bathroom resurfacing applicator will be pleased to inspect and quote for your specific requirements without obligation on your part.

 old floor tiles on shower floor with grout mould showing